hoiekim/rick_and_morty_characters/README.md

 React Query provides useful React hook called `useQuery`.
 What it does is techincally same as fetching data from an url and setting the response to a state variable.
 However, React Query has several extra features that can take a long time setting up by yourself.
 The followings are some examples of the benefits:

-- It caches the response data with custom "query keys".
+- Caches the response data with custom "query keys".
 - Returns useful properties like `status` along with fetched data.
 - Lots of useful configurations for example: `refetchOnReconnect`, `refetchOnWindowFocus`, etc.

-This project is currently taking advantage of caching feature of React Query, but other features have lots of potential to be useful for extension of the project in the future.
+This project is currently taking advantage of caching feature of React Query and error handling, but other features have lots of potential to be useful for extension of the project in the future.

 ## [React Router](https://github.com/remix-run/react-router)